 We have incurred substantial operating losses since our inception and expect to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of December 31, 2020 and 2019, we had an accumulated deficit of \$577.5 million and \$334.2 million, respectively.
+As of December 31, 2021 and 2020, we had an accumulated deficit of \$811.5 million and \$577.5 million, respectively.

 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures, and to a lesser extent, general and administrative expenditures.
-We enter into contracts in the normal course of business with clinical trial sites and clinical supply manufacturers and with vendors for preclinical studies, research supplies and other services and products for operating purposes.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.

-Under our license agreements with Pulmokine and Aerpio, as well as our other license and acquisition agreements, we have payment obligations that are contingent upon future events such as our achievement of specified development, regulatory and commercial milestones and are required to make royalty payments in connection with the sale of products developed under those agreements.
-As of December 31, 2020, we were unable to estimate the timing or likelihood of achieving the milestones or making future product sales.
+Under our license agreements with Pulmokine and Aadi, as well as our other license and acquisition agreements, we have payment obligations that are contingent upon future events such as our achievement of specified development, regulatory and commercial milestones and are required to make royalty payments in connection with the sale of products developed under those agreements.
+As of December 31, 2021, we were unable to estimate the timing or likelihood of achieving the milestones or making future product sales.
 Other contractual obligations include future payments under our Credit Facility, 2027 Notes and existing operating leases.

-From our inception through the year ended December 31, 2020, our operations have been financed primarily by gross proceeds of \$942.0 million from the sale of our convertible preferred stock, convertible promissory note, proceeds from our IPO, proceeds from our Credit Facility, and proceeds from our concurrent underwritten public offerings of 2027 Notes and common stock.
-As of December 31, 2020, we had cash, cash equivalents and marketable securities of \$512.6 million.
+From our inception through the year ended December 31, 2021, our operations have been financed primarily by gross proceeds of \$942.0 million from the sale of our convertible preferred stock, convertible promissory note, proceeds from our IPO, proceeds from our Credit Facility, and proceeds from our concurrent underwritten public offerings of 2027 Notes and common stock.
+As of December 31, 2021, we had cash, cash equivalents and marketable securities of \$325.2 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to capital preservation and liquidity.